Smog checks are designed to ensure the amount and type of pollutants your vehicle is emitting do not exceed maximum standards.

 Types of smog check stations

 Repair-Only stations can diagnose and repair vehicles, but are not permitted to do any testing.
-This is a good option if you are planning on getting your test done at a different station later on.

 For the most up-to-date information on smog check process, laws and station types, visit the Bureau of Automotive Repair.